Reducing car use for a healthier, fairer and greener Scotland

-- switch to walking, wheeling, cycling or public transport where possible; and
+- switch mode: to walk, wheel, cycle, or use public transport where possible